 Route: 8A & 8B

 Route: 9A & 9B

 Route: 10A & 10B Monday/Thursday/Friday

 Bus Shelter Locations

-While Cortland Transit offers specific bus shelters and bus stops within the community, please note that buses may not automatically stop and often operate on a "hail the bus" basis.
-This means that you may need to flag the bus driver so the bus will stop to let you board.
-Bus hailing can occur at any time, not just at these specific shelter or stop locations.
+While Cortland Transit offers specific bus shelters and bus stops within the community, please note that buses will not automatically stop and operate on a flag down system.
+This means that you may need to flag (wave) the bus driver so the bus will stop to let you board.
+Flagging can occur at any time, not just at these specific shelter or stop locations.